iepsen/cmvm/README.md

 # CMake Version Manager

-cmvm is simple tool inspired by [nvm](https://github.com/nvm-sh/nvm) that manages multiple CMake versions.
+cmvm is simple tool that manages multiple CMake versions.

 ## How to install